-A brigade consists of between 25 and 40 pilgrims.
-Each brigade is led by a layman or woman, a “brigadier”, and a corps of officers.
+A brigade consists of between 25 and 40 pilgrims, combined along lines of parish, other spiritual or religious community, or geographical region.
+Each brigade is led by a layman or woman, a “brigadier”, and a corps of officers — together with their Priest-Chaplain.

-New-comer pilgrims are customarily assigned to a brigade, or may join a brigade with the brigadier’s permission.
+New-comer pilgrims are customarily assigned to a brigade by the Chief of Brigadiers, or may join a brigade but only with the permission of brigadiers involved in the decision.

-No sinner is turned away from pilgrimage who wishes to do penance and pray as Christians have ever since first drawn by Christ while he yet walked among men (cf. Lk. xv, 32).
+No sinner is turned away from pilgrimage who wishes to do penance and pray as Christians have ever since first drawn by Christ, first Pilgrim, while he yet walked among men.
+(Cf. Lk. xv, 32 and Lk. ii, 42)

-Brigades are formed under the patronage of saints such as, Joan of Arc, Isaac Jogues, The Holy Family, The Immaculate Heart of Mary, King Fernando & Queen Isabella of Spain, Joseph of Nazareth, Our Lady of La Salette, Holy Seers of Fatima, Benedict of Nursia, Michael The Archangel, Philip Neri, et al.
+Brigades are formed under the patronage of saints such as, Joan of Arc, Isaac Jogues, The Holy Family, The Immaculate Heart of Mary, King Ferdinand III & his descendant Queen Isabella of Spain, Joseph of Nazareth, Our Lady of La Salette, Holy Seers of Fatima, Benedict of Nursia, Michael The Archangel, Philip Neri, et al.

 The Company of St. René Goupîl (CSRG) is a unique brigade founded by the late Bob Murray of Troy, NY and friends to give care and assistance to pilgrims in need along The Way to Ossernenon (Auriesville), as their blessed Patron had done for fellow captives in late summer of 1642.
 See this post on the website, and the CSRG blogsite.